 They made up the formula and accidentally as they approached Aars with the bottle a drop of the formula dripped from the bottle and onto his forearm.
 Immediately a huge blister rose from his wrist to his elbow.
 They were freaked out!
 Put the bottle down and the local doctor was called.

 I was given drugs to help me produce milk again and we were advised to avoid formula.
 When it came to weaning he loved banana, so I thought blueberry and banana might be lovely to try – he spat it out and projectile vomited everywhere…all around his mouth he was covered in angry red welts and blisters.
-This reoccured with numerous foods that I did not know people reacted against – like cranberries and cucumber, humus… We never tried dairy or egg in his mouth as his skin had reacted severely on numerous occasions when he had come into contact with it.
+This reoccured with numerous foods that I did not know people reacted against – like cranberries, cucumber, courgette, peas, red peppers, humus… We never tried dairy or egg in his mouth as his skin had reacted severely on numerous occasions when he had come into contact with it.

-His first anaphylaxis was when he was 4 and a half – it was a “free-from” biscuit which had changed ingredients to include dairy -in the midst of separation and moving house I had not noticed the little green star stating new ingredients!
+His first anaphylactic shock was when he was four and a half – it was a “free-from” biscuit which had changed ingredients to include dairy.
+In the midst of separation and moving house I had not noticed the little green star stating new ingredients!

 Aaron and I baked bread every other day making up recipes as we went; we packed the loaves and buns with seeds and nuts as Aars had no reaction to these and they had good fats in them from my perspective.
 We baked cookies, cakes, pancakes & lots of treats that normally had dairy or egg in, experimenting to see what would work in their place.
 It was normal for us and we enjoyed the process of cooking together.
 I want to share our very simple recipes with you – which you can adapt for your child’s unique dietary needs as you avoid the allergens which are harmful for them.
 All of these have been the product of experimenting and fun in the kitchen.

-It felt like a huge accomplishment to get Aars safely into his teens, and on his birthday in March to celebrate this momentous occasion posted a piece on the positives Anaphylaxis has brought to our lives!
+It felt like a huge accomplishment to get Aars safely into his teens, and on his thirteen birthday (March 2017) to celebrate this momentous occasion posted a piece on the positives Anaphylaxis has brought to our lives!
 You can read it here!
-Over the last couple of years we have continued on our journey – growing in understanding and gathering diagnosis which complicate life further.
-I want to develop the living side of my blog over the coming months – so that as well as providing scrummy free-from recipes it can be a source of information for parents living in the complex world of allergy.

 Apparently I need a disclaimer!?